aditipatil0711/CitiBridgeProject-FullStackProject/README.md

 # CitiBridgeProject-FullStackProject

 Technologies used:
-1)Springboot for backend
+1) Springboot for backend
-2)Angular for Frontend
+2) Angular for Frontend
-3)MySQL workbench for Database
+3) MySQL workbench for Database

 Dependencies used
 1) JPARepository for DAO creation